 Do you know who your buyers are?
 Are they trailblazers?
 Status seekers?
 Do they play it safe?
 Different messaging appeals to different personality types, so it’s helpful to know which categories your customers fall into.
 Here is the list of “types” created by marketing strategist Gary Hennerberg.
-Do you know which categories your customers fit?
+Do you know which categories your customers fit?#1.
+Trailblazers/Early Adopters:

-#1.
-Trailblazers/Early Adopters: These are the technology innovators.
+These are the technology innovators.
 They yearn to be first.
 They are the ones standing outside the Apple Store overnight just to grab the latest gadget before anyone else.
-In your marketing copy, position them as ahead of the curve.
+In your marketing copy, position them as ahead of the curve.#2.
+My Brand/My Lifestyle:

-#5.
-Social Relationships: These buyers have a deep need to be accepted.
+These buyers have a deep need to be accepted.
 If they don’t buy the right products or travel in the right circles, they believe their social ranking will suffer.
-Position them as achieving the status and acceptance they desire.
+Position them as achieving the status and acceptance they desire.#6.
+Adrenaline Seekers:

-#6.
-Adrenaline Seekers: Adrenaline seekers feel that the odds are stacked against them, so they need to take advantage of opportunities when they arise.
+Adrenaline seekers feel that the odds are stacked against them, so they need to take advantage of opportunities when they arise.
 If they don’t, those opportunities may never come back.
-Financial investors tend to fall into this category.
+Financial investors tend to fall into this category.#7.
+Playing it Safe:

 Which personalities fit your products best?
 Understanding how your customers fit into these buyer categories will help you craft the right messages to motivate them to buy.